RAF Felixstowe

-Royal Air Force Felixstowe, or more simply RAF Felixstowe, is a former Royal Air Force station located 2.7 mi northeast of Harwich, Essex, England and 10.7 mi southeast of Ipswich, Suffolk.
+Royal Air Force Felixstowe or more simply RAF Felixstowe was a Royal Air Force station located 2.7 mi northeast of Harwich, Essex, England and 10.7 mi southeast of Ipswich, Suffolk.

 History

 Felixstowe was commissioned 5 August 1913 under the command of Captain C. E. Risk, RM as Seaplanes, Felixstowe, followed by Lieutenant C. E. H. Rathborne, RN in 1914 and Lieutenant-Commander John Cyril Porte, RN in 1915.
 RNAS Felixstowe was created soon after the outbreak of World War I following the formation of the Royal Naval Air Service, 1 July 1914.

-On formation of the Royal Air Force 1 April 1918, the unit was renamed the Seaplane Experimental Station, Felixstowe and disbanded in June 1919.
+On formation of the Royal Air Force, 1 April 1918, the unit was renamed the Seaplane Experimental Station, Felixstowe and disbanded in June 1919.
 'C', 'D' and 'E' Boat Seaplane Training Flights were all formed on 8 August 1918 and were disbanded during 1919 with no known aircraft operated while at Felixstowe.

+Felixstowe was home to the Marine Aircraft Experimental Establishment from 1 April 1924 until the Second World War.
+It was also the base of the Schneider Trophy racing team, the High Speed Flight, from 1 October 1926 until the British team won permanent possession of the trophy on 13 September 1931.

-Notable members of the RAF were based at Felixstowe, including, among others, Frank Whittle, credited with the invention of the turbojet engine, and T.E.
-Lawrence, commonly known as Lawrence of Arabia.
+Notable members of the RAF based at Felixstowe included Frank Whittle, credited with the invention of the turbojet engine, and T. E. Lawrence, commonly known as Lawrence of Arabia.

-RAF Felixstowe closed 21 June 1962.
+RAF Felixstowe closed on 21 June 1962.

 The following units were posted here: